 </div>

-URL will replace contents of the div
+The response from the /register URL will replace contents of the div with the

-when response code is 200 (OK).
+id response-div when response code is 200 (OK).

-URL will replace contents of the div
+The response from the /register URL will replace contents of the div with the id

-when response code begins with a digit 5 (server errors).
+serious-errors when response code begins with a digit 5 (server errors).

-URL will replace contents of the div
+The response from the /register URL will replace contents of the div with

-when response code is 404 (Not Found).
+the id not-found when response code is 404 (Not Found).

 Sometimes you may not want to handle 5xx and 4xx errors separately, in which case you

-can use hx-target-error
+can use hx-target-error:

 <div hx-ext="response-targets">